18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-Then replace the existing `finish` assignment with:
+Then replace the existing `finish` assignment with this:

 ```js
   finish = handleFinish(response, next, done);